 10 May 1923: Boldklubben Frem (Copenhagen) 2 Arsenal 4.
 First appearance of Samson Haden.

 10 May 1932: Northampton 2 Arsenal 3.
-The last of the Northampton/Arsenal friendlies which had started as a way of helping Chapman’s old club repair their ground after it had been destroyed by fire.
+The last of the Northampton/Arsenal friendlies which supported a local hospital and which may have also helped Chapman’s old club repair their ground after it had been destroyed by fire.

 10 May 1959: Death of Leslie Knighton, the first manager of Arsenal in north London.
-He and George Allison published their autobiographies within weeks of each other in 1948, and Knighton’s book has regularly been used as a source of information concerning Arsenal and Henry Norris 1919-25, but subsequent investigation has shown most of his allegations (although still oft repeated today) are mostly without foundation.
+He and George Allison published their autobiographies within weeks of each other in 1948, and Knighton’s book has regularly been used as a source of information concerning Arsenal and Henry Norris.
+But subsequent investigation has shown virtually all of his allegations (although still oft repeated today) are utterly without foundation.
 Allison’s volume, written immediately after his retirement, and drawing on a lifetime at Arsenal, paints a totally different picture of Norris and the club, but is mostly ignored as it doesn’t fit the anti-Arsenal agenda of today’s media.

 10 May1962: Danny Clapton’s last senior game.
 He moved to Luton Town in September 1962 before playing for Corinthians of Sydney.
 By 1970 he was running a pub in Hackney.